locusrobotics/json_transport/README.md

 Providing schemaless transport over ROS pub/sub via JSON.
 This is useful when schema is enforced elsewhere, or the data is truly schemaless (i.e. parameters, diagnostics).

-The [`nlohmann/json.hpp`](https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp) library is included directly, but can be dropped for an apt dependency in artful, or if the package is bloomed into the rosdistro.

 ## C++

-The provided adapters allows publishing and subscribing [`nlohmann::json`](https://github.com/nlohmann/json) datatypes.
+The provided serializers allow publishing and subscribing `json_transport::json_t` datatypes, which are [`nlohmann::json`](https://github.com/nlohmann/json) under the hood.

+The [`nlohmann/json.hpp`](https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp) library is bundled in, but can be dropped for an apt dependency in artful, or if the package is bloomed into the rosdistro.

 ```
 #include "json_transport/json_transport.hpp"